Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 Moon rocks got their name from the fact that the kief they are rolled into closely resembles the color of MDMA dust, also known as Molly.

-Simply put, moon rocks are the strongest form of cannabis you’ll find anywhere.
+In conclusion, moon rocks are the strongest form of cannabis you’ll find anywhere.

 How to make moon rocks?